SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/01-Data-Types.md

 [video src="https://videos.softuni.org/hls/Java/Java-Fundamentals-Methods-And-Arrays/01.Java-Fundamentals-Data-types-and-variables/EN/interactive-java-fundamentals-data-types-and-variables-8-naming-our-variables-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-In programming a naming convention is a set of **rules** to be followed when choosing names for variables and other code elements.
+In programming, a naming convention is a set of **rules** to be observed when choosing names for variables and other code elements.

 Naming conventions make programs more understandable and easier to read.

-In Java the naminc convention called "**camelCase**" is observed.
+In Java the naming convention called "**camelCase**" is applied.

-"**camelCase**" is characterized by:
+"**camelCase**" follows these rules:

 - Each word or abreviation (excluding the starting one) begins with a capital letter